-Upon arrival back home, Elsa joined her sisters inside the kitchen.
-Each hen was set up in their own large rabbit cage, filled with hemp bedding, hay, fresh water dish and feed.
-At night, Elsa and Louise (one of the other recently rescued hens who wasn’t feeling well) were given a heat lamp.
-Since Louise was sick and Elsa barely had any feathers, they needed the supplemental warmth.
+After Elsa was discharged from the veterinary clinic, she was taken back with Willem and Liane to see her new home.
+Elsa and her sisters were temporarily placed in a recovery area set up inside the kitchen.
+Each hen had their own large rabbit cage, filled with hemp bedding, hay, freshwater dish and feed.
+At night, Elsa and Louise (one of the other rescued hens who wasn’t feeling well) were given a heat lamp.
+Since Louise was sick and Elsa barely had any feathers, they both needed supplemental warmth.

 Elsa resting inside

-By the start of week four, the hens were relocated outside on a full time basis, with Casper in the same run with them.
-The transition went smoothly and there was no surprises or issues---in fact, it was the best integration Willem and Liane ever had between chickens.
-Like most roosters, Casper loves his job!
-I enjoys taking care of his ladies.
-He tells them where to go for the best tid bits, signs a song every morning, watches over them consistently, and is an excellent mediator during any conflicts between the ladies.
+By the start of week four, the hens were relocated outside to live with Casper in the chicken run full-time.
+The transition went smoothly and there was no surprises or issues.
+Like most roosters, Casper enjoyed looking after his hens.
+He tells them where to go for the best tid bits, signs a song every morning, watches over them consistently, and an excellent mediator during any conflicts.

-The whole flock foraging outside together (left photo) and Elsa exploring with her sisters (right photo)
+The hens foraging outside together (left photo) and Elsa exploring with her sisters (right photo)